GearHost/Docs/docs/url-rewrites-and-redirects.md

 ----------

-**Tip:** If you're creating multiple redirect rules on your web.config be sure to create a different rule name for each one.
+**Tip:** If you're creating multiple redirect rules in your web.config be sure to create a different rule name for each one.